 A great crowd of supporters came out to Narayanni's Restaurant to feast on Indian-South African food to raise funds for impoverished children in India and South Africa.

 For details see -smashing-and-spicy-power-of-protein-fundraiser.html

-We raised enough funds to install 8 wells in drought stricken Andhra Pradesh, India.
-Thousands of people were migrating away from the drought to areas with more water, taking their cattle along.
+We raised enough funds to install 8 wells in drought-stricken Andhra Pradesh, India.
+Thousands of people were migrating away from affected areas to find water, taking their cattle along with them.
 See blog for update.

 On 3 October, 33 participants in 8 teams rode in the Ride for Refuge.
-We were able to provide all the needed nutritious food for Metropolitan Mission's two children's homes for a year.
+We were able to provide all the required nutritious food for Metropolitan Mission's two Children's Homes for a year.
 Thanks to all!

 The severe drought in Andhra Pradesh and the water shortage prompted CHILD to ask for donations to build wells.
 We were grateful to be able to sponsor 5 wells in areas in desperate need.

-Two board members visited Slangspruit Elementary School to experience firsthand the difference the power of protein money has made for the children living in the impoverished township in Pietermaritzburg, South Africa.
+Two board members visited Slangspruit Primary School to experience firsthand the difference the power of protein money has made for the children living in the impoverished township in Pietermaritzburg, South Africa.

 CHILD STARTED NEW PROJECT IN SOUTH AFRICA

 Enough money was raised to support two projects.